TheImagingSource/tiscamera/doc/pages/scripts.rst

 install-dependencies.sh
 =======================

-install-dependencies.sh is a shell scripts that allows the installation of dependencies on Debian based systems.
+install-dependencies.sh is a shell script that allows the installation of dependencies on Debian-based systems.
 It allows for the installation of compilation and/or runtime dependencies.
-These can be selected with --compilation and --runtime.
+These can be selected with ``--compilation`` and ``--runtime``.

-Additionally the argument --yes can be given to suppress the confirmation prompt of apt-get.
+Additionally, the argument ``--yes`` can be given to suppress the confirmation prompt of ``apt-get``.

-Since the usage of installed packages by other software can not be tracked an uninstall option is not available.
+Since the usage of installed packages by other software can not be tracked, an uninstall option is not available.

-To install all dependencies call
+To install all dependencies, call

 .. code-block:: sh